Future of the Cryosphere

 Modeling sea level rise

 The cryosphere contains a lot of frozen water.
 As you saw in Lab 4C, climate, the cryosphere, and the oceans are tightly connected.
 Relatively small changes in Earth's average temperature can dramatically increase or decrease the amount of Earth's snow, ice and liquid water.
-With current data trends and computer models predicting a warming climate, sea level rise has become a major concern for scientists and for people living in coastal areas.
+With current data trends and computer models predicting a warming climate, sea level rise has become a major concern for coastal areas.
 A change in average global temperature of just one degree Celsius (two degrees Fahrenheit), could result in an a one meter (three foot) rise in average global sea level.

 - Using the materials provided by your instructor, design a model or experiment to demonstrate how melting sea ice and land ice contribute to sea level rise.
 Be prepared to share your model with the rest of the class.

 - Carefully examine the plot below.
 Then answer the Checking In and Stop and Think questions.